ocaml/ocaml.org/data/tutorials/language/1ms_02_dune.md

 (lang dune 3.7)
 ```

 This file contains the global project configuration.
-Here we keep to the bare minimum, the `lang dune` stanza that specifies the version of Dune that is required.
+It's kept to the bare minimum, including the `lang dune` stanza that specifies the required Dune version.

 **`dune`**
 ```lisp